 The City established the Sustainability Awards program in 2009 to recognize members of the Golden community who are leading the way to a more sustainable future.
 The Awards honor and publicize residents, businesses, community groups, and nonprofits who have demonstrated an outstanding commitment to the City’s sustainability goals.

-Now Accepting Golden Sustainability Award Nominations
+Now Accepting Golden Sustainability Award Nominations for 2023

 Do you know someone, or possibly a business, in our community that strives to create a greener Golden?
 Now’s your chance to recognize these individuals by nominating them a Golden Sustainability Award.
 The City of Golden’s Community Sustainability Advisory Board (CSAB) is looking for nominations for the following categories:

 To nominate someone or a group for a Sustainability Award, fill out and submit the online nomination form.
 Nominations are open year round.

 Recognizing students of all ages, from elementary to college-age, who provide positive and sustainable contributions to their community